Decoupling GDP from CO2 Emission - Only If You’re Rich Enough?

 Country with Decreased CO2 Emission & Decreased GDP

-This is part where we should expect some of the poorest country in the world, where their CO2 emission should not be halted because it is directly related to the their economic growth.
-Figure 8 shows country with worse condition in 2018 than they are in 1990, Zimbabwe.
-This country needs help, and if that means emitting more CO2 emission, so be it.
-In fact their carbon budget is still below their fair share, as shown in Figure 7, a night and day difference compared to UK carbon share3.
+This is part where we should allow their CO2 emission to grow because it is directly related to the their economic growth.
+Figure 12 shows country with worse condition in 2018 than they are in 1990, Zimbabwe.
+Another important concept is carbon budget, where each country, depending on their population should have quota / “budget” of CO2 they were allowed to use.
+And in this case, Zimbabwe carbon budget is still below their fair share, as shown in Figure 11, a night and day difference compared to UK carbon share3.

 Show Code